sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 If the condition is false, the expression evaluates to False.
 <img src="assets/horizonalline.png" width="800"/>

 Hit enter.
-All the cell values under `ua_Region` should be `True` as the "current user" is an Administrator:
+All the cell values under `_Region` should be `True` as the "current user" is an Administrator:

 <img src="assets/rls12.png" width="600"/>